 Calle Cinco de Mayo No. 300, Centro, Oaxaca City

-In the heart of Mexico's most beautiful colonial city, hewn from the same pale green cantera stone from which the Spanish first constructed Oaxaca five centuries ago, is the city's finest five-star property, the Camino Real.
+In the heart of Mexico's most beautiful colonial city, hewn from the same pale green cantera stone from which the Spanish first constructed Oaxaca five centuries ago, is the city's finest five-star property, the Quinta Real.